-Integrate Speakeasy With Bump.sh
+Integrate Speakeasy with Bump.sh

 Bump.sh is a hosted solution for simple API documentation, API catalogs, and API explorers, which makes it a great tool to use in conjunction with Speakeasy’s Automated Code Samples feature.
 Embed your SDKs right into the API documentation, making it easier for developers to get started with your API.